woodser/monero-java/README.md

 // be notified when the wallet receives funds walletJNI.addListener(new MoneroWalletListener() {
+  create a request to send funds from the RPC wallet to multiple destinations in the JNI wallet
   @Override
   public void onOutputReceived(MoneroOutputWallet output) {
     System.out.println("Wallet received funds!");